 Arkansas' electric cooperatives own about 3,332 megawatts of generating capacity through their generation and transmission cooperative, Arkansas Electric Cooperative Corp.
 (AECC).
 Based in Little Rock, AECC owns and operates three natural gas/oil-based plants and owns or leases portions of four coal-based plants.
 It also owns and operates three hydroelectric generating stations on the Arkansas River, four natural gas-based plants and has long-term power purchase agreements for 51 megawatts of wind energy and four megawatts of biomass energy.

 AECC supplies wholesale electricity to 17 of the state's electric distribution cooperatives.
-Collectively, Arkansas' electric cooperatives provide electricity on the retail level to more than 500,000 members in Arkansas and surrounding states.
+Collectively, Arkansas' electric cooperatives provide electricity on the retail level to approximately 500,000 homes, farms and businesses in Arkansas and surrounding states..

 |Carl E. Bailey Generating Station||Augusta, AR|